2018 – CHW

 A Great Gardens of Cornwall meeting to chair and then a quick trip around the garden at Trewithen with Gary Long and Tom Hudson.
 Crisp but sunny late pm.

 A plant which Jennifer Trehane calls Camellia cuspidata var cuspidata (or C. cuspidata to mere mortals!).
 Very clearly one of the parents of Camellia ‘Cornish Snow’ – the other being Camellia saluenensis.
-C. cuspidata has flowers which open out flat as you can see although this is not how ‘Cornish Snow’ displays itself.
+C. cuspidata has flowers which open out flat as you can see although this is not quite how ‘Cornish Snow’ normally displays itself.
 A second old plant had slightly less impressive flowers.
-(The C. cuspidata at Caerhays fell over but has reshot from the base and no flowers recently.
+(The supposed C. cuspidata at Caerhays fell over but has reshot from the base and no flowers recently.
 Asia needs to propagate.
 Also Camellia taliensis.)
 Very pretty and worthwhile early camellia.

 Calm, warm and still conditions encourage more magnolias to start to open outside the back yard and elsewhere.Neither of these magnolias are named but quite nice, early flowering seedlings as they are and well worth their place.
 The tepals show some wind damage from last week and some are pale with a bit of green/white where they have been blown open too early.